A Stunning, Modern Glass Residential Wine Cellar in a Manhattan Beach Home

 Glass Dining Room Wine Cellar Racking System

 The racking system was the easiest and most straight-forward part of the construction process.
 We used a Black Satin Vintage View Racking System for this project.
 The wine cellar has a capacity of 900 bottles.
-That number includes storage for 33 magnum sized bottles on each end of the wine cellar.
-The team installed three-deep, label-forward racking from Vintage View on the front, and single-deep, label-forward racking on the back.
+That number includes storage for 33 magnum-sized bottles on each end of the wine cellar.
+The team installed three-deep, label-forward wine racks from Vintage View on the front, and single-deep, label-forward racking on the back.

 Glass Panel Installation for the Manhattan Beach Wine Cellar

-Single-pane frameless glass was used for all areas of the wine cellar.
+Single-pane frameless glass was used for all areas of this small wine storage room built by a California specialist.
 We built the glass panels on a matte black u-channel for the top and bottom to stabilize it.
 The team inserted insulation materials in the u-channel to aid in the cooling of the wine cellar.

 We used two fixed, frameless glass panels on the back-end side of the wine cellar.
 For the front display side of the wine cellar, we installed 2 pairs of equal doors with pivot hinges and steam seals.
 The opening of the movable glass panels spans 148 inches by 96 inches.